 MedicAlert Foundation has a great selection of necklaces and bracelets for someone living with diabetes.
 Whether you prefer a fashionable, practical, or performance medical ID – choose an ID that best fits your personal style, lifestyle and what you will be most comfortable wearing every day.
 Our medical IDs are globally recognized by first responders and provide a great sense of security and peace of mind for those living with diabetes.

-If you are an avid traveler – the American Diabetes Association travel tips recommends wearing a medical ID and carrying a copy of your full medical history when traveling.
-A benefit of MedicAlert membership plan is our digital health profile where you can store and easily update your complete medical history.
+If you are an avid traveler – the American Diabetes Association travel tips recommends wearing medical IDs for type 2 diabetes and carrying a copy of your full medical history when traveling.
 You can also select a Smart Medical ID Card that uses proven QR code technology for access to your medical information, anytime, anywhere.

 Risk factors for type 2 diabetes include: